Isn't Seattle a progressive, accepting, open-minded liberal and therefore not-racist place? In a word, no. It's not.

-I am not going into the anti-Black anti-Native anti-POC sentiments of our beautiful region, as others have done so well before me and Seattle Civil Rights & Labor History Project documents.
+I am not going into the anti-Black anti-Native anti-POC sentiments of our beautiful region, as others have done so well before me and Seattle Civil Rights and Labor History Project documents.
 But let me as an art historian think up just a few connections between our present crises and the past.
 I'm going to say it again.
 Gentrification is the new colonization.
 When you whitewash a person, a people, where does their 'flavor' go?
 Into an exotic, liminal abyss?
 To Whole Foods?

 Few things to consider first, though.